Top Celtic Music Artists: From Enya to The Pogues

 The Corrs

-The Corrs, originating from Dundalk, County Louth, Ireland, artfully mix pop rock with traditional Irish music themes.
-The sibling quartet consists of Andrea, Sharon, Caroline, and Jim Corr who together, utilize a diverse range of instruments including drums, violin, guitar, tin whistle, mandolin, and the bodhrán to accompany their vocal harmonies.
+The Corrs come from Dundalk, County Louth, Ireland.
+They mix pop rock with traditional Irish music.
+The group consists of four siblings: Andrea, Sharon, Caroline, and Jim Corr.
+They use many instruments.
+These include drums, violin, guitar, tin whistle, mandolin, and the bodhrán to support their singing.

 Check out The Unplugged album by the Corrs.
 By clicking this link, you'll be directed to the album on Amazon: https://amzn.to/4eKXMOZ